circleci/circleci-docs/jekyll/_cci2/scheduled-pipelines.md

 Since the scheduled run is based on pipelines, scheduled pipelines have all the features that come with using pipelines:

-- Can control the actor that's associated with the pipeline, which can enable the use of restricted contexts
+- Control the actor associated with the pipeline, which can enable the use of restricted contexts
-- Can use dynamic config via setup workflows
+- Use dynamic config via setup workflows
-- Can modify the schedule without having to change the config.yml
+- Modify the schedule without having to edit config.yml
-- Can interact with auto-cancelling of pipelines
+- Interact with auto-cancelling of pipelines
-- Can specify pipeline parameters associated with a schedule
+- Specify pipeline parameters associated with a schedule

 CircleCI has APIs that allows users to create, view, edit, and delete scheduled pipelines.

-**Note**: *At this time, the UI for scheduled pipelines is not available.
-It will become available soon.
+At this time, a UI for scheduled pipelines is not yet available.

 ## Getting started with scheduled pipelines in CircleCI
 {: #getting-started }